jwlerch78/dashieapp_staging/js/themes/THEME_OVERLAY.md

 ### Animation Fill-Mode

-Periodic elements use `animation-fill-mode: forwards` to prevent the "jump back" issue where elements would snap to starting position after animation completes.
+Periodic and rotation elements use `animation-fill-mode: forwards` to prevent the "jump back" issue where elements would snap to starting position after animation completes.

 ### Widget Iframe Injection